 Furthermore, managed services are no longer held hostage to either an insourced or an outsourced model.
 Connectivity allows for better communication between the components, which in turn permits hybrid offerings to exist.
 This is a boon in a country such as SA, where complete outsourcing is often eschewed due to key stakeholder discomfort.
 This type of approach also makes room for corporate culture differences brought about by geography.
 For example, one region may prefer an isolated service paradigm, while another may promote more interpersonal business relationships.
 Hybrid service offerings easily cater for both requirements.

-Managed Services is about improvement
+It’s about improvement

 The same team that looks after your requirements will also be able to tell you how to make it better.
 This is a seriously undervalued part of Managed Services.